The Personio People Manual

 How aligned do you feel with the company’s goals?

-How often are you recognized or rewarded in your work?
+How often are you recognised or rewarded in your work?

 What rewards would you like to receive?